nkacoroski/machine_learning_stm32/README.md

 # Machine Learning with STM32 Products Using STM32Cube.AI Developer Cloud Pilot
 ## Introduction
 ### Business Understanding
 Field Data Technologies is developing environmental monitoring solutions using STM32 microcontroller units (MCUs) and machine learning (ML).
-Currently ML models are integrated into devices by ...
-This method is risky because ...
-STM32Cube.AI Developer Cloud tool is a free online tool provided by STMicroelectronics to embed AI into an MCU, and is a more stable method.
+Currently ML models are integrated into devices with OpenMV.
+A model is written in Python, optimized with OpenMV, and compiled from Python to C on the MCU using the ... card.
+With this method there are some speed and memory concerns, and using the STM32Cube.AI Developer Cloud may be better.
+The STM32Cube.AI Developer Cloud is a free online tool provided by STMicroelectronics to embed AI into an MCU.

 The purpose of this project is to pilot integrating an ML model into a STM32 MCU using the STM32Cube.AI Developer Cloud tool.

 ## Technology Understanding